ztnuyu/SignLanguageDetectionProject/README.md

   <img src="https://www.pyimagesearch.com/wp-content/uploads/2020/05/social_distance_detector_example.png" class="animated" />
 </p>

-Figure 1: Social distancing is important in times of epidemics and pandemics to prevent the spread of disease.
+<p align="center">Figure 1: Social distancing is important in times of epidemics and pandemics to prevent the spread of disease.</p>

 The Yolo algorithm stands for You Only Look Once, this algorithm is a state of art, which works on a real-time system, build on deep learning for solving various Object Detection as well as Object Tracking problems.
 The architecture of Yolo can be observed from the below Figure 2.